Setup > Integrations

 Counterparty

-The three values below are optional, but will be set to the same as payment date if missing in the file;
+The three values below are optional; ValueDate and MaturityDate will be set to the payment date, and Forecast date will be set to TODAY if missing in the file;

 ValueDate